microsoft/BotFramework-Composer/docs/howto-define-advanced-intents-entities.md

 The purpose of defining a Simple type entity is to teach LUIS to detect a single concept data in an utterance.

 Use Simple type entities when the data has the following characteristics:
-- is a single concept
+- The data is a single concept.
-- is not well-formatted
+- The data is not well-formatted.
-- is not a prebuilt entity
+- The data is not a prebuilt entity.
-- does not match exactly to a list of known words
+- The data does not match exactly to a list of known words.
-- does not contain other data items
+- The data does not contain other data items.

 You can define [Simple]((https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-quickstart-primary-and-secondary-data)) type entities using $\<entityName\>:simple notation.
 Here is an example from the [ToDoBotWithLuisSample](https://github.com/microsoft/BotFramework-Composer/tree/master/Composer/packages/server/assets/projects/ToDoBotWithLuisSample):